lalaheihaihei/catalyticLAM/README.md

 - `utils`: Contains configuration files and scripts for optimization and transition state search.

 ### 4. Pretrained Catalytic Large Atomic Model for PostWorkflow
+This section contains the pretrained CLAM model for postworkflow and its training, finetune, checkpoint files.

+- `finetune.json`: input file for fine-tuning the CLAM model.
+- `input.json`: input file for training the CLAM model.
+- `model.ckpt-10000000.pt`: The checkpoint of pretrained CLAM model.
+- `lcurve`: output file containing learning curves.
+- `dataset`: Directory containing the dataset for finetune operation.

 ## Installation and Usage